 ACES assists members in state-based advocacy on issues of importance to career schools and their students.
 In addition, ACES provides real-time government relations updates and regular communications covering all the political, business, and higher education news impacting members.

-As a subsidiary of Career Education Colleges and Universities (CECU), the national association representing private postsecondary career schools, ACES is able to offer its members the same high quality, timely, and professional services CECU’s more than 700 member campuses have come to expect.
+ACES is a subsidiary of Career Education Colleges and Universities (CECU), the national association representing more than 1,000+ campuses and affiliate members throughout North America.
+As a subsidiary of CECU, ACES is able to offer its members the same high quality, timely, and professional services that CECU members have come to expect.